Chloesaleh1/Regional-Song-Popularity-Prediction/README.txt

+# PREDICTING REGIONAL SONG POPULARITY WITH SPOTIFY API, 2023

+*	Developed a Random Forest model to predict song popularity by region, analyzing over 220,000 songs using data from the Spotify API.
+*	Employed D3 to create an interactive world map visualization, enabling dynamic visualization of song popularity trends across different global regions.
+*	Conducted A/B testing to optimize data visualization, choosing a Cleveland dot plot for its clarity
+*	Implemented a data processing pipeline, involving data cleaning, NaN value handling, and feature encoding using OneHotEncoder to prepare the dataset.

 This folder contains all code, notebooks, scripts and input/output files used during the course of the Project by Team 32.

 Description: